An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Methodology

 \subsection{Base Models}

 Forecast combination models contain a series of base models where the corresponding base-model forecasts are aggregated to obtain the final forecasts.
-As an example, FFORMA \citep{pablo_2020_fforma} uses eight base models: ETS, ARIMA, na\"ive, sna\"ive, random walk with drift, TBATS, Theta, a locally trained NN and an AR model fitted for the seasonally adjusted series.
-Forecast combinations are expected to produce better results when the base models are heterogeneous and produce relatively uncorrelated forecasts \citep{DEMENEZES2000190}.

-Therefore, we choose the base models on the one hand taking into account their accuracy and performance on weekly data, and on the other hand their diversity.
-In particular, our proposed forecasting procedure contains four base models, all suitable for weekly forecasting: TBATS, DHR-ARIMA, Theta, and a globally trained RNN.
-They are detailed in the following.
+We consider different base models for our analysis as detailed in the next sections.